-As a patient at Johnson Memorial Hospital, you have the responsibility to:
+As a patient at Johnson Memorial Health, you have the responsibility to:

-- Provide, to the best of your knowledge, accurate and complete information about present complaints, past illnesses and hospitalization, medication and other matters relating to your health; - Follow the treatment plan as recommended by your physicians; - Follow hospital rules and regulations affecting patient care and conduct; - Be considerate of the rights of other patients and hospital personnel and for your behavior regarding noise control, smoking policy and the number of visitors at one time; - Assure that the financial obligations related to your health care are fulfilled; - Be respectful of the property of others and that of the hospital. - Assure that you clearly comprehend your course of medical treatment and what is expected of you.
+- Provide, to the best of your knowledge, accurate and complete information about present complaints, past illnesses and hospitalization, medication and other matters relating to your health. - Follow the treatment plan as recommended by your physicians. - Follow hospital rules and regulations affecting patient care and conduct. - Be considerate of the rights of other patients and hospital personnel and for your behavior regarding noise control, smoking policy and the number of visitors at one time. - Assure that the financial obligations related to your health care are fulfilled. - Be respectful of the property of others and that of the hospital. - Assure that you clearly comprehend your course of medical treatment and what is expected of you.
 You are encouraged to ask questions to assure the understanding of any course of action and what to expect.
-If the nursing staff is unable to answer questions to your satisfaction, your hospital provider will be notified to explain any questions that you may have. - The patient is responsible for keeping any follow up appointments or notifying the provider when unable to do so. - The patient is responsible for his/her actions should treatment be refused or provider's orders not followed. - We cannot accept responsibility for your valuables.
-We strongly encourage you to give money, medications, credit cards, wallets, jewelry, etc. to a family member or close friend to take home.
+If the nursing staff is unable to answer questions to your satisfaction, your hospital provider will be notified to explain any questions that you may have. - The patient is responsible for keeping any follow up appointments or notifying the provider when unable to do so. - The patient is responsible for his/her actions should treatment be refused or provider's orders not followed. - We cannot accept responsibility for your personal property or valuables.
+Items such as money, purses, wallets, medications, jewelry or other valuables brought with you, but not required in the hospital, should be given to a family member or close friend to take home.
 You may ask your nurse to put your valuables in the hospital safe.
 An itemized receipt and claim ticket will be provided to you.
-Please be sure to take all of your personal items home with you at dismissal.
-Also do not leave items such as dentures, hearing aids and eyeglasses on the food tray or bedside table.
-Johnson Memorial Hospital is not responsible.
-For the loss of any of the patient's personal items.
+Please be sure to take all of your personal items home with you at dismissal. - Items such as dentures, hearing aids, and eyeglasses should not be left on food trays or bedside table.
+The hospital provides storage containers for hearing aids and dentures and patients are expected to use them to help keep track of and to protect their own belongings.
+Personal property is kept at your own risk and Johnson Memorial Health is not liable in the event of loss or damage.